Connecting to Eduroam via Android with UvA credentials

 Simple instructions to connect to the Eduroam network via Android with your University of Amsterdam credentials.
-Tested on the Nexus One.
+Scroll down for recent updates!

 - Go to Settings > Wireless & networks > Wi-Fi settings